PedroTelesFCUP/Beam_weaver/results/README.md

 The plotter regenerates the figures from these compact numeric inputs and preserves the five original 5 MeV poster PNGs.
 See `python scripts/plot_results.py --help` for a separate output directory and for regenerating a comparison set for the poster energy.
 No checkpoint or simulation is needed for plotting.
 Large original pickle archives are not needed or loaded by this plotter.

-The saved source folder was `BeamWeaver_latest_0_2_9`, with energy subdirectories `0p1MeV`, `1MeV`, `2MeV`, `5MeV` and `10MeV`.
-Metadata JSON is available for the first four energies; the 10 MeV ASCII summary and dose arrays are available, but its metadata JSON and secondary records were not present.
-Secondary records were available only for MC1 and Beam Weaver at 0.1 MeV and for all three runs at 5 MeV.